Karoo13/EditorReader/README.md

 ```
 ## available methods:
 ```
-SetProcess(n = 0) matches the nth process "osu!..." with module "osu!.exe". will throw an error if not in osu.
+SetProcess() matches a process "osu!..." with module "osu!.exe". will throw an error if not in osu.
 ProcessNeedsReload() checks if the current process does not exist.
 ProcessTitle() main window title for the current process. returns empty string if the process does not exist.